toivoh/julia-kernels/README.md

 and add metadata to nodes.

 DAG nodes are represented by the type `Node{T<:Expression}` defined in `dag/dag.jl`.
-Each node has arguments `args::Vector{Node}`, and a value `val::T` that contains data particular to the node's type.
+Each node has a value `val::T` particular to its type, and a vector of arguments `args::Vector{Node}` that contains all the node's dependencies on other nodes.
 Node types are distinguished by the type `T<:Expression` of `val`.
 The `Expression` hierarchy, and corrsponding `Node` hierarchy, makes it convenient to manipulate DAGs using dispatch on node type.